Beauty

 6. Apply nail polish

 When applying colour, Bautista says that thin layers are best.
-Wait one minute in-between coats.
-“Thin layers are important because 1) it’s how you achieve an even, non-streaky finish and 2) it speeds up the drying time.
-Depending on the polish coverage, 2-3 thin coats should typically do the trick,” she says.
-Finish off with a clear top coat.
+Wait one minute between coats.
+"Thin layers are important because that’s how you achieve an even, non-streaky finish and speed up drying time.
+Depending on the polish coverage, two to three thin coats should typically do the trick," she says.

-7. Tend to your cuticles
+7. Tend to cuticles

-To make sure your pedi goes the distance, keep your cuticles moisturized with an oil or a cream.
-“It will help with the health of your nails as well as extend the life of your paint job,” says Bautista.
+To make sure your pedi goes the distance, keep your cuticles moisturized with an oil or cream.
+"It will help with the health of your nails as well as extend the life of your paint job," says Bautista.

 What’s the best way to fix pedicure mistakes?